Property Tax: What It Is, What It Does And How It’s Calculated

 If you fail to pay your property tax bill for some reason, your municipality will place a tax lien on your home.
 Therefore, it’s very important that as a homeowner, you’re able to afford your property tax payments and stay up to date on them.

 There are many other consequences for refusing to pay or paying your taxes late.
 Under some circumstances, the taxing authority may transfer your account to a private collection company.
-A private tax collector may use aggressive tactics to get you to pay, so as mentioned earlier, it’s best to avoid failing to pay if possible.
+A private tax collector may use aggressive tactics to get you to pay, so as mentioned earlier, it’s best to pay your property taxes.

 The Bottom Line: Property Taxes Are An Ongoing Expense

-As you search for a new home and apply for a mortgage, make sure to consider the accompanying property taxes because they will be a continuous expense.
+As you search for a new home, consider the accompanying property taxes because they will be a continual expense.
 It’s crucial that as a homeowner you’re able to afford your home’s bills as well as the property tax payments.